django/dsf-working-groups/README.md

   - What actions are you proposing the WG be allowed to take directly?
   - Which actions will the WG take back to the Board for votes?
 - **Initial membership** - who will be in this working group when it's first created?
   - **Every working group must have at least one active Board member**.
 It's best if you already know who this is.
 It's OK if you don't, but if nobody from the Board volunteers, we can't create your working group.
-We'll refer to this person as thw WG's "Board Liason".
+We'll refer to this person as the WG's "Board Liaison".
   - **Every working group must have a Chair and Co-Chair**, please indicate who that'll be.
   - A good size for a Working Group is around 3-7 people.
 It's fine if you want to fall outside this range, but you may be asked about the relatively smaller/larger size.
 - **Future membership** - how will membership be handled once the group is operational?
-  - For most groups, having the group self-manage its membership by appoving new members and electing new Chair/Co-Chairs is fine.
+  - For most groups, having the group self-manage its membership by approving new members and electing new Chair/Co-Chairs is fine.
-  - For more sensitive or powerful committees (e.g. Conduct, Grants), having the Board appove membership changes may be more apropriate.
+  - For more sensitive or powerful committees (e.g. Conduct, Grants), having the Board approve membership changes may be more appropriate.
 - **Budget** - how much money does the WG need (either to spend directly, or to pass on in the form of grants or similar)?
 - **Where will discussions and activities take place?** - the default is for us to make you a mailing list (`your-cool-wg@djangoproject.com`), but if you want to do something else let us know.
   - We suggest synchronous meetings via Meet/Zoom/Whereby/etc at least monthly.
 - **Reporting** - how and how often will the WG report back to the board?
-  - For most groups, somewhere between a quarterly and a monthly report will be apropriate.
+  - For most groups, somewhere between a quarterly and a monthly report will be appropriate.
 An email summarizing that period's work to the Board is fine for most purposes.
-  - Keep this lightweight; don't bog yourself down with onerous reporting requrements.
+  - Keep this lightweight; don't bog yourself down with onerous reporting requirements.
 Most WG reports can be just 3-5 quick bullet points.

 ### Decision-making

-After your proposal is complete, notify the board, via your board liason, that it's ready to be reviewed.
+After your proposal is complete, notify the board, via your board liaison, that it's ready to be reviewed.

 The board will vote on your working group, and either let you know that it's been approved, or give you feedback.